JosueMoDev/JosueMoDev/README.md

 </div>

-### Currently Learning
+### Actualmente Aprendiendo sobre
--  Kotlin and Jetpack Compose
+-  Desarrollo movil con Kotlin y Jetpack Compose
-- Swift and SwiftUI
+- Desarrollo movil con Swift and SwiftUI
+- Microservicios
+- Flutter
+- Arquitectura de software
+- Springboot con Java y Kotlin

 I'm eager to collaborate on projects related to Angular or Nest JS.
 Feel free to reach out if you have any exciting opportunities!